Welcome to the 414th Metamorphosis Monday! Happy New Year to you!

 Some of my favorite rides are those with a live DJ.
 It’s a lot of fun because in addition to the coach, the DJ is right there partying and dancing all the way through the class.
 I love those rides and love the interaction between the DJ and the coach.
 The time passes pretty quickly with so much going on.

 Update: I’ve gotten a few questions about the monthly classes and if you have to sign up for those.
 You don’t have to sign up for the spin classes, but the classes and the coaching are really the main reason for purchasing the bike.
 The classes and the coaches are what make you want to ride.
-I know there’s no way I would ride a spin bike every day if I was doing it while watching TV…I just wouldn’t have the motivation.
+I know there’s no way I would want to ride if I was doing it while watching TV…I just wouldn’t have the motivation.
 The classes and the coaches are so engaging, that’s what makes you want to ride.

-Also, if you are referred by someone, they will give you two months of classes free and the person referring you gets two months free, as well.
-So if you end up wanting to purchase a bike, give them my name or email: firstname.lastname@example.org, or use THIS referral code to order the bike, and you’ll get two months of classes free and she will as as well, so thanks in advance for that!
+Also, if you are referred by someone, Peloton will give you two months of classes free and the person referring you gets two months free, as well.
+If you decide to purchase a bike, appreciate if you give them my daughter-in-laws name (Nancy Herin) as your referrer or you can click and order online here: THIS.
+You’ll get two months of classes free and she will as as well, so thanks in advance for that!